-The BBB_g- long-term credit rating of Weihai Huantong Industrial Investment Group Co., Ltd. ("HTII" or the "Company") reflects Huancui District Government's (1) relatively strong capacity to provide support, and (2) extremely high willingness to provide support, based on our assessment of the Company's characteristics.
+The BBBg long-term credit rating of HTII reflects Huancui District Government's (1) strong capacity to provide support, and (2) extremely high willingness to provide support, based on our assessment of the Company's characteristics.

-Our assessment of Huancui District Government's capacity to support reflects its status as the development center of Wehai City and the seat of Weihai Municipal Government.
+Our assessment of Huancui District Government's capacity to support reflects its status as the development center of Weihai City and the seat of Weihai Municipal Government.
 It has relatively strong economic conditions and good fiscal metrics.

-The rating also reflects the local government's extremely high willingness to support, which is based on the Company's (1) full ownership and ultimate control by the Huancui District Government; (2) essential role in infrastructure construction and regional development in Huancui District; and (3) solid track record of receiving government supports.
+The rating also reflects the local government's willingness to support, which is based on the Company's (1) full ownership and ultimate control by the Huancui District Government; (2) essential role in infrastructure construction and regional development in Huancui District; and (3) solid track record of receiving government supports.

-However, the rating is constrained by the Company's (1) moderate exposure to commercial activities with increasing business risk related to property development; (2) increasing debt level and moderate asset liquidity; and (3) medium exposure to contingent liabilities
+However, the rating is constrained by the Company's (1) moderate exposure to commercial activities with increasing business risk related to property development; (2) increasing debt level and moderate asset liquidity; and (3) medium exposure to contingent liabilities.

-The stable outlook on HTII's rating reflects our expectation that the local government's capacity to support will remain stable, and the Company's characteristics, such as its essential role in infrastructure construction and regional development in Huancui District, will remain largely unchanged over the next 12-18 months.
+The stable outlook on HTII's rating reflects our expectation that the local government's capacity to support will remain stable, and the Company's characteristics, such as its essential role in the economic and social development in Huancui District, will remain largely unchanged over the next 12-18 months.

-^{}The first name above is the lead analyst for this rating and the last name above is the person primarily responsible for approving this rating.
+\The first name above is the lead analyst for this rating and the last name above is the person primarily responsible for approving this rating.